springboardmentor112r-Agri/AI_CarAssistant/README.md

 ###  Chat Assistant
 Ask questions like:
-- What is APR?
+- What is the APR?
-- What is risk?
+- What is the risk?
+- What is the monthly payment?
+- What is the duration?
 - Is this a good deal?

- Instant simple explanations
+- Any penalty?

+The chatbot works using extracted contract data and responds based on keyword matching.

 ## System Workflow
     User Upload